Last updated: ET

 COVID-19 - Border closures

-Panamanian authorities have announced the suspension of all commercial flights in and out of Panama and the closure of land and sea borders until further notice.
+Panamanian authorities have closed the land and sea borders until further notice.

 Every country or territory decides who can enter or exit through its borders.
 The Government of Canada cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.